yiblet/inquest/docs/docs/getting_started.md

 ### More Info On Globbing Files

-To upload python files are in the directory `my_project`, the glob `my_project/**/*.py` will verify and upload all these.
-These files will be uploaded securely to backend so you can view it in the dashboard.
+To upload all python files are in the directory `my_directory`, the glob `my_directory/**/*.py` will verify and upload all these files.
+The files will be uploaded securely to backend so you can view it in the dashboard.
 Once you've uploaded them, you can delete them any time.

-glob takes in any list of valid python globs.
+Glob takes in any list of valid python globs.
 So for more complex use cases, read python's standard library on [globs](https://docs.python.org/3/library/glob.html).

 We check against the files' hashes so files are only uploaded if they've been modified between runs.